The full catastrophe

-The Full Catastrophe is a comic phrase usually used to characterize any kind of disaster.
+The full catastrophe is a comic phrase usually used to characterize any kind of disaster.

 Origin

-"The Full Catastrophe" first occurs in the 1964 film Zorba the Greek.
-It is spoken by the character Zorba (played by Anthony Quinn), a colorful Greek with a zest for life.
+The phrase appears in the 1964 film Zorba the Greek, where it is spoken by the character Zorba (played by Anthony Quinn), a colorful Greek with a zest for life.
 Zorba has insinuated himself into the employ of Basil (Alan Bates), a bookish Englishman who has inherited a mine in Crete.
 In a boat on their way to the island, Basil asks Zorba if he is married.
 Zorba laments, in accented English, "Am I not a man?
 And is not a man stupid?
 I'm a man, so I'm married.
-Wife, children, house--everything.
+Wife, children, house—everything.
 The full catastrophe."